MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureRmBatchApplication.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBatchApplication** cmdlet gets information about an application in an azure_2 Batch account.
+The **Get-AzureRmBatchApplication** cmdlet gets information about an application in an Azure Batch account.

 ## EXAMPLES